Generalizable Motion Planning via Operator Learning: Designing Neural Operators for Eikonal PDEs

 \subsection{PNO architecture: generalizing across environments}

-The PNO model maps a cost function to the corresponding value function of the motion planning problem.
+The PNO model maps a cost function to the corresponding value function of the motion planning problem by explicitly designing the layers $R, L_1, \ldots, L_M, Q$ to achieve goals (ii) and (iii).
+However, before discussing the layer design, we begin by formalizing the input to a PNO.
 We consider a minimum-time motion planning problem by choosing the cost function as

 where we penalize the unsafe set with infinite cost.
 In practice, to avoid numerical instability, we use $1/c(\bm{x})$, or a binary occupancy map as the input function.
-We, then, employ a neural network for our lifting layer as in FNO.
+We then employ a neural network for our lifting layer as in FNO, that is $R_{PNO}(1/c(\bm{x})) := W_{\theta_R} (1/c(\bm{x})) + B_{\theta_R}$ where $W_{\theta_R}$ and $B_{\theta_R}$ are learnable weight tensors.
 To achieve property (ii), we ensure that PNO explicitly captures the obstacle configuration of the environment.
 That is, we \emph{hard encode} the obstacle locations in the Fourier layer of our architecture.
 To do so, taking inspiration from DAFNO, we modify the Fourier layer by multiplying the learnable weight matrix with the following smoothed indicator function